rohan-kekatpure/latex2wordpress/README.md

 <ul>
 <li>Go to the folder with your latex source and compile your LaTeX source twice.
-Theere should be a .aux
+There should be a .aux
 file in the LaTeX source folder </li>
 <li>Download the two Python files and place them in any directory</li>
 <li>Invoke the LaTeX to Wordpress converter as follows: </li>